How is Aquafina purified?

 Spring water is derived from an underground formation from which water flows to the Earth's surface.
 While spring waters are treated to remove bacteria and possible contaminants, most spring waters retain many of the Total Dissolved Solids (TDS), trace compounds and other substances found in the water.

 Purified water is sourced from water systems that provide safe drinking water and are regulated by the Environmental Protection Agency (EPA).
 This water is then taken through purification systems designed to remove substances according to Food and Drug Administration (FDA) standards.
-Aquafina's state-of-the-art HydRO-7™ purification system employs standards that are even more stringent that those set by the FDA.
-Aquafina® delivers pure water with perfect taste.
+The purification system used by Aquafina employs standards that are even more stringent that those set by the FDA.
+Aquafina delivers pure water with perfect taste.
 Every time.